JOIN DIM DATASETS

 'Mparanza will automatically left-merge the two "dimension" files to your "fact" file.
 You can download the joined file to avoid having to join it again in the future.

-In terms of "variable dimension" variance analysis output, your waterfulll chart will include your new dimensions, but only if these dimensions "explain" the most important change.
+In terms of "variable dimension" variance analysis output, your waterfall chart will include your new dimensions, but only if these dimensions "explain" the most important change.
+Columns are never dropped in "fix dimension variance" setting.

 In this case "Material", "Product" and "Category" explain the change without need of looking into "Continent" and "Country".